TorchLean API

 Masked Autoencoder CIFAR Example #

-This is the smallest ViT-MAE-style training path in TorchLean.
+This is the compact ViT-MAE-style training path in TorchLean.

 2. take a typed image batch with shape [batch, channels, height, width];